amal-amilun/Phrolova/README.md

 - **MA SLOW:** 7
 - **TRAILING MULTIPLIER:** 3

-**NOTE: Only use these parameters to alt-coin with 24h volume at least 1.5 higher than its market cup.
-Otherwise, it will result in losses.**
+**NOTE: Only use these parameters to alt-coin with 24h volume higher than its market cup (maybe at least 1.5x).
+Otherwise, it will result in losses.
+Yes.. this is important and I've tried this with 20 different coins**